Pushpika1/AI-Financial-Dashboard/README.md

 This is an interactive financial dashboard visualizing key important financial information.
-It has been built using Python, Flask and React.
+It has been built using Python, Flask and React with the setup instructions given below.

 https://github.com/user-attachments/assets/190caec5-1d1f-4c06-9192-bdc6e0c24981